Kuwait faces parliamentary deadlock after court ruling

 ISTANBUL Turkish police detained 26 people over a car bomb attack in the south-eastern town of Viransehir, Interior Minister Suleyman Soylu said on Saturday.

-KUWAIT Kuwait's top court rejected a government bid to alter voting boundaries on Tuesday, leaving it without a clear option to break a parliamentary deadlock that has stymied important economic bills in the major Gulf Arab oil producer.
+KUWAIT Kuwait's highest court declined to approve a government bid to amend voting boundaries on Tuesday, leaving the cabinet without a clear option to break a parliamentary deadlock that has held up crucial economic bills.

-The ruling was likely to defuse tension with an opposition increasingly assertive after democratic revolutions elsewhere in the Arab world.
-The opposition had warned it would take to the streets if the court ruled in the government's favour.
+The ruling is likely to defuse immediate tensions with the increasingly assertive opposition, which had promised to take to the streets if the court ruled in the government's favour.

-But the decision did not solve the problem of how to set up a functioning parliament.
-In the last assembly, dissolved on a technicality by the Constitutional Court, Islamist and tribal lawmakers clashed with the government over finance bills including a far-reaching economic development plan.
+But it does not solve the problem of how to establish a functioning parliament.
+In the last assembly, dissolved on a technicality by the Constitutional Court, Islamist and tribal candidates tried to push through Islamist legislation while clashing with the government over finance bills including a major economic development plan.

-The opposition had said the government's petition to the court to change the electoral boundaries was a manoeuvre to give the edge to government-friendly candidates in a new election.
+The opposition had said the government's petition to the court to change the electoral boundaries was an attempt to favour government-friendly candidates in a new election.

-In the event, the court declined to rule, saying it did not have the authority to dictate electoral boundaries.

-The ruling suggests that a new assembly, whenever it is elected, is likely to have a similar make-up to the last one and could prove just as obstructive to the unelected government dominated by the Al-Sabah family.
+The court's latest ruling suggests that a new assembly, whenever it is elected, is likely to have a similar make-up to the last one, and could be just as obstructive to the unelected government.

-Kuwait, a big oil exporter and among the richest countries in the world per capita, has a relatively open political system by Gulf standards, and has avoided an uprising like those that have ousted dictators in four Arab states since early 2011.
+Oil exporter Kuwait, one of the richest countries in the world per capita, has a relatively open political system by Gulf standards, and has avoided the uprisings seen elsewhere in the Arab world.

 The cabinet said in a statement that it "appreciated" the court's decision and had asked relevant authorities to study the implications and consider the next steps.
 It did not elaborate.